 Will my actions allow my loved one to continue to drink or use?
 Is this a “want” versus a basic need?
 Will my actions prevent them from experiencing a natural consequence?
 If the answer is yes, it’s probably enabling.

-Please share in a comment your suggestions for helping a loved one who is struggling with addiction.
+Please share in a comment your suggestions for helping a loved one with addiction.

 ACE Questionnaire | Adverse childhood experiences (ACEs) are associated with a variety of health (both physical and mental) conditions in adults.
 To find your ACE score, take an interactive quiz.
 Learn more about ACEs on the CDC’s violence prevention webpage.
 You can also download the international version (PDF) from the World Health Organization’s Violence and Injury Prevention webpage.

 Kessler Psychological Distress Scale (K10) | Citation: Kessler, R. C., Barker, P. R., Colpe, L. J., Epstein, J. F., Gfroerer, J. C., Hiripi E., et al. (2003).
 Screening for serious mental illness in the general population.
 Arch Gen Psychiatry, 60(2), 184-9.

 Posttraumatic Maladaptive Beliefs Scale (PMBS) | 4-page PDF, includes scoring information (Citation: King, L. A., King, D. W., Vickers, K., Davison, E. H., & Spiro, A. I. (2007).
 Assessing late-onset stress symptomatology among aging male combat veterans.
 Aging & Mental Health, 11, 175-191. doi:10.1080/13607860600844424)